-- Q: Given the following network, use Reverse Path Forwarding to create a distribution tree with router X as the source.
-What happens if router Y does not have any attached nodes that are interested in the multicast data? - You can assume that all links have the same weight.
+Q4(1): Given the following network, use Reverse Path Forwarding to create a distribution tree with router X as the source.
+(You can assume that all links have the same weight.)

 Reverse Path Forwarding (cont'd)

 Reverse Path Forwarding (cont'd)